open-canada/Apps/README.md

+## Go to Open Canada Apps portal: <https://open-canada.github.io/Apps>

-Source files for <https://open-canada.github.io/Apps> located in /docs folder
+Source files for the portal are located in /docs folder of this repo